fundukk/job-application-tracker/ll.md

 - Notes — whatever you typed

-** This makes it easy to filter, sort, and analyze your job search directly in Google Sheets. **
+<b> This makes it easy to filter, sort, and analyze your job search directly in Google Sheets. </b>